Ethno USA

-FAI has partnered with Jeunesses Musicales International (JM International) to bring Ethno to the United States, together with local and national stakeholders.
-The first Ethno USA took October 2021 in Asheville, NC, with performances at the LEAF festival.
-The next Ethno USA is scheduled for October 2022!
+FAI has partnered with Jeunesses Musicales International (JM International) to bring the renown international youth music program, Ethno, to the United States together with local and national stakeholders.
+The first Ethno USA took place in October 2021 in Asheville, NC.

 What is Ethno?